 - When we want to turn a situation around, we can surprise people with proactive, unconditional love.
 Sometimes difficult people are fearful people.
 Perfect love casts out fear (1 John 4:18).
 Perfect love forgives.

 - God rewards our obedience to love, even when it’s not reciprocated.
 Especially then.
-But when we blow it, God always forgives us.

 But somewhere under those hot tears, in my heart, I knew I’d planted seeds of agape.